In 2013 the idea that was a domain first was

 Featured Image: “DNA” by ??????? ???????? is in the public domain.

-The post "The Next Time I Have a Flash of an Idea and Rush Out to Buy a Domain…" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2017/03/the-next-time/) on March 19, 2017.
+The post "The Next Time I Have a Flash of an Idea and Rush Out to Buy a Domain…" was originally scraped from the bottom of the pickel barrel at CogDogBlog (https://cogdogblog.com/2017/03/the-next-time/) on March 19, 2017.